Audience: PT, PTA, OT. OTAs may attend with a supervising PT or OT.

 CoreFirst™ Strategies for Back Education and Training presents a methodical and unique functional assessment and treatment program for spine patients.
 The CFS approach, originated and developed by Vicky Saliba Johnson, PT, FFFMT, FAAOMPT, trains the therapist to directly correlate an evaluation of the patient’s base of support, alignment, and Lumbar Protective Mechanism to the patient’s motor activation and strength response.
 Building on this assessment, the participant is trained in five principles to enhance efficient posture, movement, and the automatic-not volitional-activation of the core stabilizers.
 These principles serve as a kinesthetic checklist for patients during ADL such as sitting and lifting.
 To complete this dynamic approach to active functional rehabilitation, the therapist is trained in a progressive functional exercise program which addresses flexibility, coordination, strength, stability, and functional movement patterns.
 The course includes an extensive manual with over 200 photos of posture, movement, and exercise.

-- To learn functional tests which give the therapist true functional outcomes of the education and training process.
+- Learn functional tests which give the therapist true functional outcomes of the education and training process.

-- To learn principles of acute care, positioning and exercise which empower the patient to be independent in ADL.
+- Learn principles of acute care, positioning and exercise which empower the patient to be independent in ADL.

-- To self experience and learn how to train others in the five principles of posture and movement which serve as the foundation for training in all ADL from sleeping postures, sitting, and standing to lifting and push-pull activities.
+- Self experience and learn how to train others in the five principles of posture and movement which serve as the foundation for training in all ADL from sleeping postures, sitting, and standing to lifting and push-pull activities.

-- To assist the therapist in designing appropriate and challenging exercise programs to meet the functional needs of each individual patient.
+- Assist the therapist in designing appropriate and challenging exercise programs to meet the functional needs of each individual patient.